 What to Know About mRNA

-Now that a COVID-19 vaccine using mRNA is approved for public use, it's the first time a synthetic mRNA vaccine will be widely distributed.
+This is the first time a synthetic mRNA vaccine is being widely distributed.
 The technology allows mRNA vaccines to be developed faster than traditional methods of vaccine development.

 mRNA Isn’t a New Science